Vladimir-csp/uwsm/README.md

 - Actively select and launch compositor from Desktop entry (which is used as compositor instance ID):
-  - Data taken from entry (Can be amended or overridden via cli arguments):
+  - Data taken from entry (can be amended or overridden via CLI arguments):
     - `Exec` for argument list
     - `DesktopNames` for `XDG_CURRENT_DESKTOP` and `XDG_SESSION_DESKTOP`
     - `Name` and `Comment` for unit `Description`